SalomePlatform/adao/doc/en/tutorials_in_python.rst

 :math:`\mathbf{x}^a` will move to :math:`\mathbf{y}^o` or to :math:`\mathbf{x}^b`, in inverse proportion of the variances in :math:`\mathbf{B}` and :math:`\mathbf{R}`.
-As an other extension, it is also equivalent to search for the analysis thought a BLUE algorithm or a 3DVAR one.
+As an other extension, it is also equivalent to search for the analysis thought a "Blue" algorithm or a "3DVAR" one.

 Using the graphical interface (GUI) to build the ADAO case
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++